 At this point in the post, I would encourage all Sommeliers and general wine connoisseurs to look away.

 Because I am now suggesting if you have leftover wine, that you freeze it for cooking.
-Doing this has saved me time and money over the past few months and has worked like a charm.
 Definitely a better option than buying hobo wine for cooking.

 Before filling the ice cube tray measure how much liquid each cube holds.
 In my case, 3 cubes = 1/2 cup.